lauradegroot/generalstore/README.md

 * item gives - This is what the item provides the player either on initial interaction or if `requires` is fulfilled.
 * item levels_up_to - If `requires` is fulfilled for the item, the scene will change to the level set here.

+Once you've completed your txt files, run `http://localhost:3000/generate` in your browser to regenerate the configuration.

 ## Ready to deploy as a finished standalone package?

 You only need the contents within generalstore/generalstore (e.g. config/, media/, templates/, main.html).